inverno-io/inverno-mods/README.md

 - pipes for data transformation
 - functional syntax inspired from XSLT and Erlang on top of the Java language that perfectly embraces reactive principles

+### inverno-redis

+The Inverno Redis client module specified a reactive API for executing Redis commands on a [Redis][redis] data store.
+It supports:

+- batch queries
+- transaction

+### inverno-redis-lettuce

+The Inverno Redis client Lettuce implementation module provides Redis implementation on top of [Lettuce][lettuce] async pool.

+It also exposes a Redis Client bean backed by a Lettuce client and created using the module's configuration.
+It can be used as is to send commands to a Redis data store.

 ### inverno-sql

 The Inverno SQL client module specifies a reactive API for executing SQL statements on a RDBMS.
 It supports: